seanpburke/Nifty/README.txt

 This file gives a detailed discussion how you can create your own "classes" using Nifty, and why it may be advantageous to do so.
-See the section "Creating packages based on nft_core" below.
+See the section "Object-oriented" development based on nft_core, below.

 The Nifty packages can be built on WIN32.
 For more information, refer to the section "WIN32 Notes" below.